ItshMoh/Object_detection/README.md

 # Object_detection
-A YOLO_v8 object detection model.
+A YOLO_v5 object detection model.
+Here we are using YOLO_v5 object detection model.
+It works on detecting a lot of classes.
+It is trained on COCO dataset.